 The Benefits of Weight Loss While Breastfeeding

-If the plan to lose weight while breastfeeding is limited to a weight loss of 1.5 lbs (0.7kg) per week, the mom and milk should be safe according the studies.
-Any weight loss significantly greater than this is again risky for the mother, and indirectly for the baby.
+If the plan to lose weight while breastfeeding is limited to a weight loss of 1.5 lbs (0.7kg) per week, the mom and milk should be safe, according to studies.
+Any weight loss significantly greater than this is again risky for the mother and indirectly for the baby.

 I Don’t Lose Weight, Why?

-A key is of course to avoid all high calorie snacks and fill up with fruits and healthy snacks and water.
+A key is, of course, to avoid all high-calorie snacks and fill up with healthy snacks and water.
 And eat proper food.
 Easier said than done sometimes as a new mom, but it sure helps if you want to lose weight.